DivanteLtd/jquery-validation-polish/README.md

 ## Usage

 You can use additional methods provided by this plugin in few ways.
+If you use date validators please include [date.js libarary](http://www.datejs.com/).
+They rely on date functions provided by this lib.

 ### Method 1 - for prototyping, not recommended for production
 Use unpkg CDN.
 Latest version library is available under this link: